DoTheEvo/selfhosted-apps-docker/minecraft/readme.md

 Minecraft is written in Java.<br>
-[Purpur](https://purpurmc.org/docs/) version of the server is used in this setup along with few plugings, which allow to host multiple worlds on the same server.
+[Purpur](https://purpurmc.org/docs/) version of the server is used in this setup along with few plugings, which allow to host multiple worlds on the same server.<br>
+This setup is written in august 2022 with 1.19.2 being the latest build.

 # Files and directory structure